What did you do this past week?

 I am unfamiliar with the tools required for web development.
 I’m planning to use this weekend to start learning about and setting up those tools.
 Also, the amount of homework that I am having this week and the next upcoming weeks will make time management really hard.

 What will you do next week?

-What was your experience of Test #1? (this question will vary, week to week)
+What was your experience of types, object models, and iterators? (this question will vary, week to week)

 What made you happy this week?